-The COVID-19 vaccine is now available to our southern First Nations for vaccinating their community members, starting with priority groups.
+The COVID-19 vaccine is now available to our southern First Nations for vaccinating their community members aged 18 and older.

 Vaccines make your immune system stronger.
 They build antibodies to help prevent diseases.
 Immunization is much safer than getting the potentially deadly COVID-19 virus.

-Vaccines also provide protection for certain people who cannot get the vaccine, such as immunocompromised people and people with certain allergies.
-If the majority of people are vaccinated, that helps prevent the spread of the virus, which protects the health of the whole community.
+Vaccines also provide protection for certain people who cannot get the vaccine, such asimmunocompromised people and people with certain allergies.
+If the majority of people in a community are vaccinated, that helps prevent the spread of the virus, which protects the health of the whole community.

 First Nation people are a priority at this time for a number of reasons, including: